HolyBlackCat/quasi-msys2/README.md

 * `database.mk.bak` — A backup of `database.mk` performed the last time a new database was downloaded.

 * `database.current_original[.sig]` — The original database file downloaded from the repository.
-This is used to speed up database updated (if the downloaded database matches this file, we don't need to reparse it).
+This is used to speed up database updates (if the downloaded database matches this file, we don't need to reparse it).

    The signature is checked at download time, and is preserved for informational purposes only.